LayerLapse Logo

 Entirely Plug & Play

-The best part about LayerLapse is that you don't have to take anything part, solder anything, or program anything.
+The best part about LayerLapse is that you don't have to take anything apart, solder anything, or program anything.
 Right out of the box, LayerLapse is ready to use.
 Just attach the magnet to the print head, affix the sensor to the printer, add some gcode in your slicer, and you're making a timelapse!
-The setup couldn't be easier.
-I've also made a DIY writeup if you want to build your own instead, available on Github!
+Turn the dial to set a delay between printer parking and the camera trigger to eliminate vibrations in your timelapse.
+The setup couldn't be easier!
+I've also made a DIY writeup if you want to build your own instead, available on GitHub.

 2. Magnetic Hall effect sensor board